dbatarin-computools/react-big-calendar/README.md

 ## Use and Setup

-`npm install react-big-calendar --save`
+`npm install react-big-calendar-dbc --save`

-Include `react-big-calendar/lib/css/react-big-calendar.css` for styles, and make sure your calendar's container element has a height, or the calendar won't be visible.
+Include `react-big-calendar-dbc/lib/css/react-big-calendar.css` for styles, and make sure your calendar's container element has a height, or the calendar won't be visible.

 ## Starters